mesembria/demo-repo-js/README.md

 The `demo-repo-js` project is a repository template primarily intended for testing and demonstration purposes with stacklok projects.
-It is a simple JS project that allows you to quickly get started with testing and demonstrating how you can use Minder and Trusty with your Python projects.
+It is a simple JS project that allows you to quickly get started with testing and demonstrating how you can use Minder and Trusty with your Javascript projects.
 It features continuous integration (CI) workflows that demonstrate how to build, test, and sign artifacts using Sigstore and GitHub Attestations.